Solar Panel Cost In 2023 (Homeowner’s Installation Savings Guide)

 Kyocera does still sell monocrystalline solar modules in Japan and other Asian countries — and is darn good at it too.
 Its most recent modules had efficiency levels reaching over 22%, one of the highest possible efficiencies in the world.
 They are not sold in the United States.

 For our readers in North and South America, fret not — there is no shortage of stellar, high-efficiency solar power options available to you.
-If you’re looking for residential solar panels, check out our list of the best solar panel manufacturers of 2022.
+If you’re looking for residential solar panels, check out our list of the best solar panel manufacturers of 2022; we also have links to some of the top national providers at the bottom of this page.
 Or if you’re looking into Kyocera panels for a business energy solution, check out our guide on commercial solar installations.